-Learning Outcomes

-Students a are able to:
+Students are able to:

-• Analyse a given task academically while using scientific methods.
+- Analyse a given task academically while using scientific methods.

-• Acquire possible solutions
+- Acquire possible solutions

-• Outline solutions reasonably
+- Outline solutions reasonably

-1 = Knov Professiona wledge and Understanding, 2 = Use, Application and Production of Knowledge, 3 = Communication and Collaboration, 4 = Academic Conduct and alism

 • Students work on an applied research topic in order to write a respective thesis.
 Topic and given task will be specified by the responsible professor, respectively the designated supervisor.